2023-06-12 09:18:21

 According to Dr. Solin Ulmar Moll of the University of Geneva, scientists can know the size and mass of the planet, determine its density and get an idea of its composition.

 She says, “But it is not sufficient for the small planets of Neptune to determine the density.
-Because there are many hypotheses about the components of the planets: either rocky ones with a high percentage of gases, or planets rich in water and water vapor in their atmospheres.”
+Because there are many hypotheses regarding the components of the planets: either rocky ones with a high percentage of gases, or planets rich in water and water vapor in their atmospheres.”

 In the same way, astronomers from Hungary and Britain discovered two small exoplanets, which they called HD 22946d and HD 15906 b.
 The radius of the first is 2.6 times greater than the radius of the Earth, and the radius of the second – 2.2 times greater.